The Best ERP Systems for Small Businesses

 Odoo has a large and active community of developers and users who share knowledge, best practices, and custom modules.
 This can help you get support and find solutions to common challenges.

-Acumatica - Best for Small Businesses
+Acumatica - Best for Distribution

 Acumatica offers a resource-based pricing model that enables you to pay for the resources you use rather than the number of employees or users added to the system.
+It’s also a modular system, so small businesses can pick and choose the modules they need and add more as they scale.

-Epicor Kinetic - Best for Manufacturing
+xTuple - Best for Manufacturing

 Striven - Best for Project-based Businesses